Table of Contents

 This includes but is not limited to propping open doors to residence halls, throwing objects from windows, failure to keep one’s room in a condition that is sanitary and safe, or failure to maintain reasonable standards of cleanliness and safety as defined by the Institute.

-PENALTY: Fine $50-$250 + Probation; Suspension; Indefinite Suspension
+PENALTY: Fine $50-$250 + Probation; Suspension; Indefinite Suspension - IDENTIFICATION CARD

 IDENTITY DISCLOSURE – Fraudulently obtaining, transferring, selling, loaning, fabricating, manufacturing, falsifying, altering, misusing, attempting, or intending to misuse one’s or another’s identification card is prohibited.
 Misrepresentation of a person’s identity with the intent to receive some undeserved advantage or willful furnishing false information to institute officials while in the performance of their duties is prohibited.